-If you want to get through your divorce with the least amount of time, expense and drama possible, you have to identify what matters to you the most.
+Yet, if you want to get through your divorce with the least amount of time, expense and drama, identifying what matters to you the most is key.

-What is the single most important thing you want in your divorce?
+Ask yourself: what is the single most important thing you want in your divorce?
 Is it spousal support?
 Or, maybe it is getting custody of your kids?
-Or, maybe you are older and your earning capacity is limited, so you know you need a bigger portion of the retirement assets so that you will be secure as you age.
+Perhaps you are older and your earning capacity is limited, so your biggest concern is getting enough of the retirement assets to make sure you are secure as you age.

-When trying to identify the things that are most important to you, it helps to think about the kind of life you want to create for yourself and your kids after your divorce is over.
-What will it take to create that life?
+When trying to identify the things that are most important to you in your divorce, it helps to think about the kind of life you want to create after your divorce.
+Ask yourself: what will it take to create that life?
 Will it take money?
 Will it take time?
-Will you need to go back to school for awhile?
-Will you need to spend more time with your kids?
+Or, will you need to go back to school for awhile?
+Maybe you’ll need to focus more on your kids?